 Kevin: Yeah, to be fair, I think this is broader than just accounting teams.
 But diversity and inclusion is so critical.
 It’s very close to me because look, I’m an Irish guy living in Singapore.
 So, for me to immerse into the culture of the team, I was very conscious around what could I bring?
 What flavours could I bring culturally?
 What does it mean for the team when they have me coming into the team as well?

-Kevin: And it’s, there is a very heartwarming scenario and you feel really welcome.
+And it’s, there is a very heartwarming scenario, and you feel really welcome.
 And I think that gives you then the opportunity to be really who you are.
 And who you are is when you can actually do the best work of your life.
 And it’s all tied down to your passion and your happiness.
-And I think when you have that experience, it’s way easier to with other people as well.
-So, it’s a perpetuating cycle of positivity and inclusivity.
-It’s basically saying, “Okay, well, I can feel it, therefore I want everybody else to feel it.”
+And I think when you have that experience, it’s way easier to share with other people as well.
+So, it’s like a perpetuating cycle of positivity and inclusivity.
+It’s basically saying, “Okay, well, I can feel it; therefore, I want everybody else to feel it.”
 And then it’s a really great place to be.
 And when people can be themselves, that’s when you get really good outcomes and learnings and collaboration, which translates into great business outcomes.

-Heather: Yeah, absolutely.
-And ACCA is a global passport and we should be able to work from anywhere.
-And if we want to work from anywhere with them, when people from anywhere come and work with us, we need to embrace them.
+Heather: ACCA is a global passport, and we should be able to work from anywhere.
+If we want to work from anywhere with people, when people from anywhere come and work with us, we need to embrace them.

-Heather: And I fully … Both of us have used the word perspective, a different perspective, many times because everyone’s perspective brings so much to the actual organisation.
-And so I fully embrace inclusivity and diversity and in constantly learning how I can continue to embrace that because sometimes quite rightly.
-So they say, “Okay you had some bias there,” which unconscious bias there, harm.
-So constantly learning in this regard, but fully actively try to embrace it wherever I can.
+Both of us have used the word ‘perspective’, different perspective, many times because everyone’s perspective brings so much to the actual organisation.
+I fully embrace inclusivity and diversity and am constantly learning how I can continue too embrace that because sometimes quite rightly.
+They say, “Okay, you had some unconscious bias there”, harm.
+Constantly learning in this regard, but fully actively try to embrace inclusivity wherever I can.

 17. Business models innovate.
 Professional accountants have new opportunities as business models change.